gcallah/BookReviews/goodspeed.md

 it is as though G tried to study the impact of atomic weaponry on international relations by using data going back to the 18th century.

-The fact that G has done an extensive amount of statistical analysis does him no credit, when the analysis he is doing is irrelevant to the theories he is attempting to evaluate.

-Max Weber told us that using an ideal type help us better comprehend some historical happening faces two tests: first of all, the type itself must be internally coherent and offer a genuine explanation of what has occurred.
-But secondly, the characteristics of the type must be used to empirically test whether that type actually helps describe that particular situation.
-Obviously, such tests must depend, if they are to be meaningful, on an accurate understanding of what the ideal typing question implies.
-G's tests fail that latter qualification.

 ## The penitent expansion

 In discussing the British economic crisis of 1772, G writes that "Henry